 Common adverse effects of stimulant drugs include

-Atomoxetine, a selective norepinephrinereuptake inhibitor, is also used.
+Atomoxetine, a selective norepinephrine reuptake inhibitor, is also used.
 The drug is effective, but data are mixed regarding its efficacy compared with stimulant drugs.
-Many children experience nausea, sedation, irritability, and temper tantrums; rarely, liver toxicity and suicidal ideation occur.
-A typical starting dose is 0.5 mg/kg po once/day, titrated weekly to 1.2 to 1.4 mg/kg once/day.
-The long half-life allows once/day dosing but requires continuous use to be effective.
+Some children have nausea, sedation, irritability, and temper tantrums; rarely, liver toxicity and suicidal ideation occur.
+A typical starting dose is 0.5 mg/kg orally once a day, titrated weekly to 1.2 to 1.4 mg/kg once a day.
+The long half-life allows once-a-day dosing but requires continuous use to be effective.
 The maximum recommended daily dosage is 100 mg.

 Antidepressants such as bupropion, alpha-2 agonists such as clonidine and guanfacine, and other psychoactive drugs are sometimes used in cases of stimulant drug ineffectiveness or unacceptable adverse effects, but they are less effective and are not recommended as first-line drugs.
 Sometimes these drugs are used in combination with stimulants for synergistic effects; close monitoring for adverse effects is essential.

-Counseling, including cognitive-behavioral therapy (eg, goal-setting, self-monitoring, modeling, role-playing), is often effective and helps children understand ADHD.
+Counseling, including cognitive-behavioral therapy (eg, goal-setting, self-monitoring, modeling, role-playing), is often effective and helps children understand ADHD and how to cope with it.
 Structure and routines are essential.